gyng/gyng.github.io/README.md

 ## Book

 Some of my blogposts and presentations are at [@gyng/book](https://gyng.github.io/book/).
+You can also view some of my photos at [https://album-bice.vercel.app/](https://album-bice.vercel.app/).

 ## Metadata